thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 }
 {% endhighlight %}

+*loadLibResults* is the main workhorse in the code: it's responsible for loading the search results, looking up each book's Amazon rating, and then reordering the results so that the highest rated books appear first.
+Let's go through it step by step.

+{% highlight javascript %}
+var result_cells;

+document.getElementById("extension-search-form").style.display = "none";
+document.getElementById("results").innerHTML = this.responseText;

+result_cells = document.querySelectorAll('div[id^=results_cell]');
+{% endhighlight %}

-First, *loadLibResults* hides the *extenion-search-form* div.
+First, *loadLibResults* hides the *extenion-search-form* div since we don't need to see it anymore.
 Then it loads the search results into the *results* div in *popup.html*.
 Next, all of the *result\_cell* divs are loaded into *result\_cells*.
-These divs contain information about each book in the search results:
+These divs are where information about each book is contained.
+The basic structure of the results looks like this:

 {% highlight xml %}
 <div id="results_wrapper">